-The Department of Foreign Languages and Literatures presently offers twelve different
+The Department of Foreign Languages and Literatures presently offers instruction in

-languages (Classical and Modern): Arabic, Chinese, French, German, Greek, Hebrew,
+the following Classical and Modern languages: Arabic, Chinese, French, German, Hebrew,

 Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
-The Department has twenty-nine
+The Department has thirty

 faculty members actively engaged in research, instruction, and service.

-with concentrations in French, German, Latin, Italian, Japanese, and Spanish; more
+concentrations in French, German, Italian, Japanese, Latin, and Spanish; more limited

-limited programs are offered in Chinese, Hebrew, Greek, Italian, and Japanese.
-The
+programs are offered in Arabic, Chinese, Hebrew, Portuguese, and Russian.
+The Master

-Master of Arts is offered in Romance Languages, with a concentration in either French
+of Arts is offered in Romance Languages, with a concentration in either French or

-or Spanish.
-Courses are available in literature, linguistics, foreign literature
+Spanish.
+Courses are available in literature, linguistics, civilization, and language